vishxly/Code-Snapz/README.md

-# CodeSnap: Interactive Code Editor
+# CodeSnapz: Interactive Code Editor

-CodeSnap is a versatile, interactive code editor built with React and Next.js.
+CodeSnapz is a versatile, interactive code editor built with React and Next.js.
 It offers a sleek interface for writing, styling, and sharing code snippets with ease.

 ![CodeSnap Screenshot](https://placeholder-for-screenshot.com)